xIBBAx/GenAI-B2C-Latest/examples/widget/README.md

-# Onyx Chat Bot Widget
+# Techpeek AI Chat Bot Widget

 Note: The widget requires a Techpeek AI API key, which is a paid (cloud/enterprise) feature.